g-chance/--Project--lonkedin/README.md

 Public URL: http://lonkedin.in</br>

 <strong>About:</strong></br>
-LonkedIn is a LinkedIn lookalike with a theme based on a gaming meme.
-Create a profile, make some connections, and look for a job as a good guy or a bad guy in your favorite video game.</br>
+LonkedIn is a LinkedIn inspired social platform with a theme based on a gaming meme.
+Characters can search for jobs as a good guy or a bad guy in their favorite video game.</br>

 <hr>